Ana Girardot

-Ana Girardot (born 1 August 1988) is a French actress and director.
+Ana Girardot (born 1 August 1988) is a French actress.
 She is known for Escobar: Paradise Lost (2014); her role of Lucy in the television series Les Revenants (The Returned); and Someone, Somewhere (2019).

 Life and career

 Ana Girardot was born on August 1, 1988, in Paris.
 Girardot is the daughter of French actor Hippolyte Girardot and actress Isabel Otero, and the granddaughter of painters Antonio Otero and Clotilde Vautier.
 She chose to become an actress despite her father's disapproval, and later went to New York City for two years to study theater.
 After performing secondary roles in television and cinema, Girardot scored a leading role in the film Lights Out, which was presented at the 2010 Cannes Film Festival.